 Truck driving is a fairly solitary occupation.
 Drivers may spend most of their time alone on the road, which can be stressful.
 Many drivers have companion animals, and occasionally they may work in teams on rush deliveries or especially long hauls.
 It is not uncommon for a trucker to drive with his or her romantic partner along, at least sometimes.

-Truck Driver Education & Training Requirements
+OTR Driver Education & Training Requirements

 Academic requirements to be a truck driver are usually minimal.
 Some companies require their drivers to have a high school diploma or a GED, but not all do.
 No college education is required.
 However, all truck drivers must have the proper training and license to drive a large vehicle.

 Truck drivers must have a Commercial Driver’s License (CDL).
 This demonstrates the ability to drive a specialized type of vehicle, and a sufficient level of skill at doing so.
 Truckers transporting hazardous waste must have a HAZMAT (H) endorsement on their license.

 Pretty much all truckers go to a professional training school to earn their CDL.
 This may be a private school, or one associated with a trucking company.
 The advantage of one associated with a trucking company is that they usually guarantee a job for their successful graduates.
 However, this typically requires signing a contract to work for them exclusively for a year or two.

 Company-associated schools are also popular because they offer better financial options for people without a lot of savings.
 Depending on the school, the training may actually be free for drivers who complete their contracts, or they may deduct it from the new driver’s paychecks for a period of time.
 Drivers who drop out of training typically owe the company money, however.